Inference power pilot: NVL72 fleet power management

 Resource group efficiency Aggregated average power (W) divided by aggregated provisioned TDP limit (W) for all members of the pilot resource group, using the same time window.
 Ratios in roughly 0.35–0.85 are common for bursty inference once warm; values sustained below 0.25 under declared steady load suggest the workload or caps are not exercising the fleet, while values sustained above 0.95 leave little margin for spikes—watch compliance.

 Node efficiency Node average power (W) divided by node provisioned TDP limit (W) per compute node, then compare distributions across racks.
-Expect a similar spread to baseline at matched load, with managed runs sometimes showing higher averages on more nodes because PRS moves limits toward demand.
+Expect a similar spread to baseline at matched load, with managed runs sometimes showing higher averages on more nodes because the control loop moves limits toward demand.
 Flag nodes stuck below 0.2 while peers approach limits—possible mapping, cooling, or telemetry issues.

 If your tooling cannot yet compute one of the aggregates exactly as defined, document the substitute signal (for example sum of BMC inlet metrics vs. rack PDU) and apply it consistently on both runs.